brian-team/briansimulator.org/posts/2021/bug-hunt-episode-1-broken-latex-output-for-equations/index.md

 ```console
 $ git stash
 ```
 This resets all changes in the repository, but stores them locally.
 We can now write a test and make sure that it fails (because our repository does not have the fix anymore).
-The LaTeX output is currently not tested very well (but we don't want tests to fail due to small inconsequential layout changes, either), but for the moment very simple test should be enough.
+The LaTeX output is currently not tested very well (but we don't want tests to fail due to small inconsequential layout changes, either), but for the moment a very simple test should be enough.
 To make sure that the current issue is fixed, I simply add
 ```Python
 assert 'textbackslash' not in func(G)  # for LaTeX, see #1296
 #...